oopsmonk/documentation/hornet/1.1/references/troubleshooting.md

 It may take some time for your node to synchronize, so we recommend that you wait a while to see if it synchronizes by itself.

-If your node still doesn't synchronize, make sure that your neighbors are synchronized.
+If your node still doesn't synchronize, try one of the following.

+### Make sure your node is following the correct Coordinator

+On August 19, 2020, the address of the Mainnet Coordinator was changed, following a network upgrade.

+If your node is running on the Mainnet, restart your node, using the following flag:

+`--overwriteCooAddress UDYXTZBE9GZGPM9SSQV9LTZNDLJIZMPUVVXYXFYVBLIEUHLSEWFTKZZLXYRHHWVQV9MNNX9KZC9D9UZWZ`

+### Check that your neighbors are synchronized

 In the **Neighbors** tab on the dashboard, you can see which neighbors are synchronized by the label next to their IP addresses.